Palma de Mallorca

 Soller Railway, Spain

-• Pollença: Pollença is one of Mallorca’s first tourist centers, which developed because of the beautiful beaches of Pollença Bay and the city’s surroundings.
-This includes the scenic peninsula of Cap de Formentor.
+Pollença is one of Mallorca’s first tourist centers, created by the lovely beaches of the Bay of Pollença and the city’s surroundings, including on the scenic Cap de Formentor peninsula.

 Alcudia, Spain

-• Alcúdia: The medieval town of Alcúdia is one of Majorca’s major holiday areas.
-Historically, there are several things to see, not least the city gates, which are rebuilt from the old city wall from the 16th century.
+The medieval town of Alcúdia is one of Mallorca’s major holiday areas.
+Historically, there are several things to see here, not least the city gates, which are rebuilt from the old city wall from the 16th century.
+Alcúdia’s old town is still delineated within the old walls and city gates.

-• The Dragon Caves/Coves del Drac: The beautiful Dragon Caves are one of Mallorca’s scenic attractions.
-The system consist of four caves with stalagmites and stalactites in the dripstone caves.
+The beautiful Dragon Caves are one of Mallorca’s natural attractions.
+The caves consist of four caves, and one unique impression succeeds the other between the stalagmites and stalactites of the stalactite caves.

 Shopping